 Specifically, childbirth injuries encountered by the mother or the baby can be minor or fatal, depending upon the actual situation.
 Minor wounds can heal during the postpartum period, whereas chronic issues can be life-threatening for the mother and child.
 Though there can be several reasons for such critical circumstances, mostly carelessness of medics is a significant reason.

 It is recommended that the expecting mothers should be aware of the possible complications and seek expert advice.
-As being prepared in advance can prevent irrecoverable conditions through precautionary prenatal practices.
+Being prepared in advance can prevent irrecoverable conditions through precautionary prenatal practices.

-The following sections discuss in detail frequently occurring injuries during the laboring period and their consequences.
+The following sections discuss frequently occurring injuries during the laboring period and their consequences in detail.

 Such a scenario can create two possibilities for childbirth: vaginally or cesarean section.
 Breech birth through vaginal delivery presents several complications for the baby, including damage to nerves and limbs.

 In the mother’s case, birth canal traumas are possible.
 While complications of breech birth through cesarean section are lower for the baby, the mother can suffer from post-delivery bleeding, wound infections, and issues in forthcoming conceptions.